fbpx

 Too Early for Birds- The Brazen Edition.
 Image via https://www.redspotmedia.co.ke/too-early-for-birds-brazen-edition/

-The show started with some dancing from gQ dancers who were part of the cast and incorporated dance into various aspects of the brazen stories.
+The show started with some dancing from GQ dancers who were part of the cast and incorporated dance into various aspects of the brazen stories.
 Each dance routine was accompanied by a girl power anthem relevant to the story that was being told at the time.
-The dance routines brought a different aspect and energy to the stage that has never been seen in previous Too Early for Birds show.
-Speaking of the dances, why did they not use Kenyan music considering that these are stories about Kenyan women.
+The dance routines brought a different aspect and energy to the stage that has never been seen in the previous Too Early for Birds show.
+Speaking of the dances, why did they not use Kenyan music considering that these are stories about Kenyan women?
 The first dance while beautiful was also a bit puzzling.
 What was the essence of the dance?
 That dance left us with more questions than answers.

 It then moved into a scene with six women, each representing a different female archetype- a wise old woman (or cūcū), Beatrice who was a younger and super religious companion for her, Bosi the househelp, Lillian, a sex worker, Nakagwa, a young pregnant lady and Ciru, a half Kikuyu, half Indian lady (pointy).
 These characters were played by Sitawa Namwale (who also played Field Marshall Muthoni), Suki Wanza, Mercy Mutisya, Queen Akinyi, Laura Ekumbo and Aleya Kassam respectively.
 These women, together with Nyokabi Wainaina and Anne Moraa, made up the incredibly talented female cast that brought all the brazen stories of other great women to life.